Aline (film): Plot

-Anglomard and Sylvette Dieu are working class parents raising 13 children in their household in Quebec, Canada.
-Aline Dieu, named after a song from Christophe, becomes the 14th and youngest child to be born.
+In Quebec, Canada, Anglomard and Sylvette Dieu are working class parents raising 13 children in their small household.
+Aline, named after a song from Christophe, becomes the 14th and youngest child to be born in the family.

-The Dieu family share the same love for music which is passed on to a young, but timid Aline growing up.
-Realizing that she wants to become a professional singer, Sylvette decides to make Aline’s dream come true by composing her first song with the help of her eldest son.
-The demo was then sent to Guy-Claude Kamar, a record manager who managed one of the family’s favorite singers, and were asked to see him in his office.
-Guy-Claude is amazed by Aline’s singing voice and is determined to make her one of the biggest artist in the world.
+The Dieu family share a love of performing music that influences a young but timid Aline, as she sings ‘Mamy Blue’ at a family wedding for the first time.
+Aline tells her mother that she dreams of becoming a professional singer, which comes true as Sylvette composes her daughter’s first song with the help of her eldest son.
+The demo tape was then sent to Guy-Claude Kamar, a record manager who managed one of the family’s favorite singers; however, they have not heard back from him for two weeks.
+Guy-Claude finally listens to the demo and asks to meet Aline and her family.
+Amazed by Aline’s singing voice, Guy-Claude is determined to make her one of the biggest artists in the world.

-Aline earns immediate success as a young artist in her home province and gains attention in France.
-As Aline becomes a young adult, she is forced to take a long break by her manager in order for her image and music to mature.
-Aline begins to grow romantic feelings for Guy-Claude as she resumes touring, causing Sylvette to have suspicions.
+Aline releases her first few albums and hit songs, earning her immediate success in her home province and France.
+As Aline becomes a young adult, she is forced to take a long break in order for her image and music to mature.
+Aline grows romantic feelings for Guy-Claude as she resumes touring.
+Sylvette discovers this, but is not pleased due to their large age gap and confronts Guy-Claude, who is unaware of Aline’s feelings, about it by threatening to fire him if he pursues.
 After winning a European song contest in Dublin, Aline expresses her feelings to Guy-Claude and the two pursue a private romantic relationship.
-Their relationship is met with anger by Sylvette due the their age gap and Guy-Claude’s previous relationship status, but comes to terms with it despite that she had threatened to fire him if he pursues.
+Their relationship is met with anger by Sylvette, only for her to come to terms with it.